-The first part of day 3 was dedicated to lectures on Immunehistochemistry-IHC, the different phase of sample preparation for this staining technique and troubleshooting and pitfalls during the process were discussed this part of the program was conducted by Torsten Boutrup, previously employed at DTU Vet as fish pathologist and now employed in Aquapri, private company producing pikeperch.
-Right after lunch break a presentation on the In situ Hybridization technique, and its use in detection of animal pathogens.
-The lecture was given by Tim Kåre Jensen who has been using this technique on a large amount of pathogens, especially in pigs.
+The first part of day 3 was dedicated to lectures on Immunehistochemistry-IHC, the different phase of sample preparation for this staining technique and troubleshooting and pitfalls during the process were discussed this part of the program was conducted by Tine Moesgaard Iburg, the fish pathologist employed at the EURL fish team.
 The day was concluded with presentation and discussion of specific cases in an open forum where participants where welcome to comment the images displayed on the screen.

-Day 4, the last day of the course started directly at the microscopy room, diagnostic cases brought by participants were discussed and presented in an open forum, with superivision of tutors Ole Bendik Dahle and Tine Iburg.
+Day 4, the last day of the course started directly at the microscopy room, diagnostic cases brought by participants were discussed and presented in an open forum, with supervision of tutors Ole Bendik Dahle and Tine Iburg.